bmaunde/guidelines/erp-magento-integration-guide.md

 ## API Listing
 There are two stragegies that can be used when integrating through the Consnet Connector.
 A choice between any of the following:

- - Single Ingest API
+ - Single Ingest API (recommended)
  - Multiple Targeted APIs

-More details on each of these is p
+More details are provide in the sections below.

+### Single Ingest API
+The single API is what is recommended.
+It is an ordechestration or proxy API that

 ## API Data Reference
 The following is a listing of all the data expected to and from backend systems.
 From this information, you should get the following: